FROM SWIPE TO TAP: DESIGNING A DIGITAL METROCARD

 Users don’t want to touch anything in the subway.
 The word “disgusted” appeared 19 times.
 Negative emotions like frustrated, rushed, and confused were mentioned 52 times, far more than the 16 mentions of positive feelings of happy and easy.

-Users want a quicker and easier way to buy Metrocards.
+Users want a quicker and easier way to buy MetroCards.
 Although most found it easy, 11 respondents said the process was not easy, indicating room for improvement.

 PLATFORMS